 Believe it or not, tsunamis don’t lose their energy as they move across expanses of water.
 Coupled with their immense speed, this explains why a huge tsunami can affect so many different countries in one go.

 Tsunamis are also extremely long, as well as often being very tall.
-They can stretch as long at 100km in length.
+They’ve been known to stretch as long at 100km in length.

-Tsunamis have been around for centuries, even millennia.
-Ancient Greek writings speak of underwater earthquakes, and scientists believe they go back even before human civilisation started building.
+Tsunamis have been around for millennia.
+Ancient Greek writings speak of underwater earthquakes, and scientists believe they go back even before human civilization started building.
 Some believe that an ancient meteorite struck the Earth billions of years ago, causing one of the very first tsunamis of their kind.

-If you ever get caught in a tsunami, you should never try to swim.
+If you ever get caught in a tsunami, you should never try to swim away.
 The best thing you can do is float with the current – by holding onto an object, if you can, while the disaster persists.
 It is always best to let the water direct you.

-Do you know any strange or interesting facts about tsunamis?
+Do you know any interesting facts about tsunamis?
 Share them in the comments section below!